A version of this story previously ran in June 2017.

 II.
 The No. 1 Guy

 The perils of the Draft are best illustrated by what happened at the very top in 2002.
 Though high school pitchers would dominate the Draft's outcomes, none of the first three prep arms taken -- Chris Gruler (No. 3, Reds), Adam Loewen (No. 4, Orioles) and Clint Everts (No. 5, Expos) -- panned out.
-Neither did Bryan Bullington, the right-hander the Pirates plucked out of Ball State University at No. 1 overall.
+Neither did Bryan Bullington, the Ball State right-hander the Pirates took at No. 1 overall.
 The Pirates had some signability concerns regarding highly touted high school shortstop Melvin Upton Jr. (then known as B.J.) -- the consensus top talent in the Draft -- and went with a seemingly "safe" college arm.

 Bullington: It was kind of a strange year.